-State & Eisenhower area
+- State & Eisenhower area

 - Jackson & Maple area

 - Carpenter & Ellsworth area

 - Nixon & Plymouth area

-The new transit hubs will be important transfer points for riders and will provide additional customer amenities.
+The new transit hubs (see Figure 27 for an example) will be important transfer points for riders and will provide additional customer amenities.
 As TheRide facilities, they will be intentionally designed to enable efficient and safe transit operations as well.
-This differs from some current transfer points that are more limited because they are not owned by TheRide.

 The locations of the new transit hubs are strategically selected where multiple routes meet and intersect.
 This will provide greater connectivity and will also be a more comfortable transfer and waiting location for passengers.
 Additionally, transit hubs will be designed to have good pedestrian access and have space allocated for active transportation modes and first and last mile solutions.
-That means that people will be able to ride their bike to a hub and park it there, or pick-up or drop-off an e-scooter in a designated space near the hub.
-In terms of the customer experience, the hub will provide comfortable waiting spaces that are sheltered from the elements as well as real-time information on screens, good wayfinding, vending machines, and access to technologies like Ticket Vending Machines (TVMs).
+This means that people will be able to ride their bike to a hub and park it there, or pick-up or drop-off an e-scooter in a designated space near the hub.
+In terms of the customer experience, the hub will provide comfortable waiting spaces that are sheltered from the elements as well as realtime information on screens, good wayfinding, vending machines, and access to technologies like Ticket Vending Machines (TVMs).
 Having staff on-hand to help riders could be another customer service aspect of these transit hubs.